spacetelescope/jwst/docs/jwst/cube_build/main.rst

 Linear wavelength IFU cubes are constructed from a single band of data, while non-linear wavelength IFU cubes are created from more than one band of data.
 If the IFU cube have a non-linear wavelength dimension there will be an added binary extension table to the output fits IFU cube.
-This extension has the label, WCS-TABLE, and contains the wavelength for each of the IFU cube wavelenght planes.
+This extension has the label, WCS-TABLE, and contains the wavelength for each of the IFU cube wavelength planes.
 This table follows the FITs standard described in, *Representations of spectral coordinates in FITS*, Greisen, et al., **A & A**  446, 747-771, 2006.

 The input data to ``cube_build`` can take a variety of forms, including a single file, a data